 Frequently asked questions

-Roche's non-voting equity securities (NESs) and Roche bearer shares (RBSs) are quoted on the electronic SIX Swiss Exchange.
+Roche's bearer shares and participation certificates are quoted on the electronic SIX Swiss Exchange.
 Roche securities are also traded over-the-counter (OTC) on various other exchanges.

 The Roche Group (of which Genentech is a wholly-owned member) is traded in the United States as a U.S.-dollar denominated American Depositary Receipt on the OTCQX International Premier market under the stock symbol: RHHBY.

-Please refer to the followingfor more information on how to invest in Roche and Genentech in the US.
+Please refer to the following website for more information on how to invest in Roche and Genentech in the US.

-Roche Holding Ltd places no restrictions on ownership of its shares and non-voting equity securities.
-Each non-voting equity security confers the same rights as one share to participate in available earnings and any liquidation proceeds remaining after repayment of the nominal value of the shares and the participation certificate capital.
+Roche Holding Ltd places no restrictions on ownership of its shares and participation certificates.
+Each participation certificate confers the same rights as one share to participate in available earnings and any liquidation proceeds remaining after repayment of the nominal value of the shares and the participation certificate capital.

 Please refer to the following web sites:

-Eight Roche ADRs represent one underlying ROG non-voting equity security.
+Eight Roche ADRs represent one underlying participation certificate (ROP).

 Dividends

-An overview of the dividend payments of the last years can be found on thewebsite
+An overview of the dividend payments of the last years can be found on the Share and Bond informationwebsite

-An overview of the dividend payments of the last years can be found on thewebsite
+An overview of the dividend payments of the last years can be found on the Share and Bond informationwebsite

 The payment date is the date on which the dividend is paid and is at least three trading days after the ex-dividend date.
 Dividends are therefore paid no earlier than the fifth day of trading on SIX Swiss Exchange after the Annual General Meeting.

-When shares/ non-voting equity securities are purchased "ex-dividend", the seller of the shares, not the purchaser, is entitled to receive the next dividend payment.
+When shares and/or participation certificates are purchased "ex-dividend", the seller of the shares and/or participation certificates, not the purchaser, is entitled to receive the next dividend payment.

 Due to harmonisation of corporate action processes, many European countries have introduced a record date for dividend payments in the form of cash or shares.
 SIX SIS AG has also decided to introduce a record date for Switzerland as of 23 November 2009.